Artisan Sourdough Bread Recipe

 What can I use sourdough bread for?

-Sourdough bread is perfect for sandwiches, paninis, French toast, breakfast casseroles or grilled sandwiches.
+This loaf of sourdough bread is perfect as sandwich bread, for paninis, French toast, breakfast casseroles or grilled sandwiches.

 Our favorite is simply when we slice it and slather it with butter and honey.
 So, so good!